theobald-software/kb.theobald-software.github.io/content/_yunio/personell-actions-with-nintex-and-yunio.md

 weight: 27
 ---

-This article shows how to use the Nintex [Employee Onboarding scenario template](https://gallery.nintex.com/t/employee-onboarding) with yunIO to create new employees in SAP.<br>
+The following article shows how to use the Nintex [Employee Onboarding scenario template](https://gallery.nintex.com/t/employee-onboarding) with yunIO to create new employees in SAP.<br>

 ### About